netvc/testing/draft-ietf-netvc-testing.md

 10 * log10 ( MAX^2 / MSE )

-which is the method used in the dump_psnr.c reference implementation.
+where the error is computed over all the pixels in the video, which is the method used in the dump_psnr.c reference implementation.

+This metric may be applied to both the luma and chroma planes, with all planes reported separately.

+## Frame-averaged PSNR

+PSNR can also be calculated per-frame, and then the values averaged together.
+This is reported in the same way as overall PSNR.

 ## PSNR-HVS-M